gabrie30/ghorg/README.md

 ## Configuration

 All configuration will be done in the .ghorg file.
-This file will be created from the [.env-sample](https://github.com/gabrie30/ghorg/blob/master/.env-sample) repo and copied into ~/.ghorg.
+This file will be created from the [.env-sample](https://github.com/gabrie30/ghorg/blob/master/.env-sample) and copied into ~/.ghorg.
 Make sure this file exists then configure to your needs.

 ## Default GitHub Token Used